sjofna/GitHubifycode/main_driver_guide_rough.md

 > $wetness$ is defined by a precomputed value or a function of $(\frac{R}{transmissivity} \times \frac{sca}{sin(slope)})$ where $R$ is the computed recharge rate at m/hr.
 Thes values clamped between 0 and 1.
 >
 > $density_w$ is the density of water in kg/m<sup>3</sup> which is 1000.

+The main code of the package does not include calculations for the factor of safety but it is included within the landslide probability function described in the next section.

 ### 3.2 Landslide Probability